Lmao53and2/Paramodus_Lite/README.md

 * 💬 Interactive Streamlit chat UI with customizable fonts
 * 💾 Persistent agent memory using SQLite

+## CAUTION
+* Font Changer stops chat process
+* In progress, so smooth operation not guaranteed
+* Visual button bugs in font and LLM changer

 ## Installation

 ### 1. Clone the Repository